IonesioJunior/Spycular/README.md

 ## 📃 License

-Pynocchio is under the Apache 2.0 License.
+Spycular is under the Apache 2.0 License.
 Delve into [LICENSE.md](./LICENSE.md) for all the legalities.

 ## 📞 Contact